yachamvinay/yachamvinay/README.md

 - 🔭 I’m currently working as Data Analyst
 - 🌱 Good insights about Data extraction, Data transformation and Data visualization
 - 👯 I’m looking to collaborate on projects needing support with Data Analytics and Visualization projects
-- 🤔 I’m looking for help with Power BI, SQL, Excel
+- 🤔 I’m looking for help with Power BI, SQL, ETL, Excel
 - 💬 Ask me about SQL, Power BI, Data Modeling, DAX, and Data Warehousing
 - 📫 How to reach me: vinay.y3216@gmail.com